Skip to content

 In 2026, the advantage isn't just having a better resume.
 It's having earlier awareness.

-The best candidates don’t win because they apply more.
-They win because they’re in the first review batch.
+The best candidates don't win because they apply more.
+They win because they're in the first review batch.
 This is exactly why jobstrack.io is built to solve the speed bottleneck.
-It is a real-time job alert platform that continuously monitors the direct career pages of over 20,000 top companies—including the heavyweights driving the Austin and statewide market like Tesla, Oracle, Google, and Anthropic.
+It is a real-time job alert platform that continuously monitors the direct career pages of over 20,000 top companies, including the heavyweights driving the Austin and statewide market like Tesla, Oracle, Google, and Anthropic.
+For the manual version of this workflow, see how to monitor company career pages.

 Instead of relying on delayed job boards, you select the specific companies you want to track.
 The moment a matching role goes live on their internal site, jobstrack.io sends an email alert directly to your inbox, complete with a direct application link.
 This bypasses the 48-hour delay of mainstream aggregator sites, allowing you to submit a highly tailored, human-crafted application while the requisition is still fresh.
 You're in the first batch the recruiter actually reads.